xeshan/incsub/docker/README.md

 This repository aimed to dockerise WEB (nginx) and PHP (php-fpm) service.

+- *php* folder contains dockerfile for php-fpm container which is running on 9000 port.
+This container also running Memcache on port 11211 and ImageMagick.
+- *web* folder contains dockerfile for Nginx which is running on 80 port and its based on openresty.
+This folder also have configuration file.

 ## Get it up and running

 - Clone this repository.